 - Once everything is smooth and balanced, reinstall your J-arm and reset limits on the operator if necessary, as per the manufacturer’s manual for that model of opener.

-That’s it!
+So, that’s it!
 Remember that this is a dangerous job, but not that hard if you follow the proper safety precautions.
 Good Luck!